Embeddings just below the stable range: classification

 How does one describe when is not -connected?
-For general see the remarks on in 2.
+For general see the sentence on at the end of 2.
 We can say more as the connectivity of increases.
 Some estimations of for a closed -connected -manifold are presented in [Skopenkov2010].
 For one can go even further:

 7 An orientation on the self-intersection set

-Definition 7.1 (a natural orientation on ).
-Take points away from the singularities of and such that .
+Definition 7.1 (A canonical orientation on ).
+Take points away from and such that .
 Then a -base tangent to at gives a -base tangent to at .
-Since is orientable, we can take positive -bases and at and normal to and to .
+Since is oriented, we can take positive -bases and at and normal to and to .
 If the base of is positive, then call the base positive.
 This is well-defined because a change of the sign of forces changes of the signs of and .